 - Test out your skiing skills at one of the many slopes in the area, including Echo Mountain, Arapahoe Basin, and Eldora Mountain.

 Why Stay in an Airbnb in Denver

-There are lots of advantages to staying in an Airbnb in Denver.
+Even though you’ll find loads of cool boutique hotels in Denver, there are also lots of advantages to staying in an Airbnb.
 For starters, you can choose the exact location you want to be closest to.
 Whether that’s in the heart of downtown Denver, the trendy arts district of RiNo, or one of the quieter suburbs, you’ll find Airbnbs all over the Mile High City.

 Plus, there is such a wide variety of Airbnbs to choose from in Denver, so you can pick a vacation home that perfectly fits your vibe.
 Whether you prefer to stay in a stylish guest house, a 2014 Airstream trailer, or a converted historic church, all of these options and more are available as Airbnbs in Denver.